 The team went over hours of transcripts and identified five themes of core concern to the courts’ revival: Play, Loss, Guardianship, Future, and Space.

 Together, the team created an immersive art exhibit to express these themes through photography, music, and historical research.
 The exhibit served to honor and integrate fractured narratives of the past, and make room for movement towards the future.
 The design of the exhibit, and its plans for programming, was informed by community members.

 For five weeks, the exhibit space was been open to neighbors only, to add their ideas and art to the exhibit as a whole.
 We worked to reactivate and engage the grid of care around the courts through artmaking and informational workshops, in preparation for the public opening.

 When the exhibit opened to the public, it was full of the contributions of community members.
 We even took portraits of community members and had them turned into giant banners down at the basketball courts.
 Emerging court stakeholders had time to develop questions and ideas to present to officials, investors and people in power.
 The exhibit space acted as a meeting space and civic power charging station to imagine and begin to create the next phase of the courts’ activities.

 You might be going through something, but you forget all that in the playground.
 The kids need it more than anything.
 I can’t stress the fact, how much they need it.
 They don’t want that playground to be remodeled.
 They need it. — Kareem, 23, youth coach

 PHOTOS FROM THE FIELD

-The artistic process has taken our team from sharing pie with neighbors in living rooms to shooting baskets in the snow.
-Keep up with our progress as our team of artists builds an immersive exhibit celebrating the courts’ past — and imagining their future.
+The artistic process took our team from sharing pie with neighbors in living rooms to shooting baskets in the snow.
+Follow our progress as our team of artists built an immersive exhibit celebrating the courts’ past — and imagining their future.

 Original music written and composed by Ill Doots and Mike McDermott for the Hartranft Courts Exhibit.